How Long Does a Divorce Take?

 1. Apply online and apply together

 Under the new no-fault divorce system, for the first time, couples can jointly apply for a divorce.
 On a practical level, this means that you can avoid any delays waiting for the papers to be served on the responding party and for them to acknowledge the application.
-More significantly, applying jointly means you will be starting the divorce when both parties are emotionally ready to do so.
-This helps couples focus their minds on the negotiations that have to happen and decide practical issues quickly and constructively.
+More significantly, applying jointly means you will start the divorce when both parties are emotionally ready.
+This helps couples focus their minds on the negotiations that have to happen and decide on practical issues quickly and constructively.

 Applying online through the government’s divorce portal can help to avoid delays caused by paperwork errors and postal delays.

-While you don’t have to sort out the financial arrangements before your divorce is finalised, we recommend that you do.
-The divorce itself does not end the financial obligations you have to your ex-spouse.
+While you don’t have to sort out the financial arrangements before your divorce is finalised, we recommend you do.
+The divorce does not end your financial obligations to your ex-spouse.
 A Financial Order not only ensures that your assets are divided fairly but also stops your spouse from making a claim against you in the future.

-Often, when a divorce is taking a long time, it’s because someone is dragging their heels on the financial arrangements.
-If you and your spouse can agree on how you split the finances, as well as arrangements for the children, you will be able to avoid going to court.
+Often, a divorce takes a long time because someone is dragging their heels on the financial arrangements.
+If you and your spouse can agree on how you split the finances and arrangements for the children, you can avoid going to court.
 This can save a lot of time waiting for a hearing date, especially if your divorce coincides with a busy period in the court’s calendar.
-You will also be able to apply for your Final Order much more quickly.
+You can also apply for your Final Order much more quickly.

 1. Use a mediator

-Mediation can make a huge difference to the speed of your divorce.
-This is where a trained, neutral third party guides you through the issues you need to resolve and helps you resolve them amicably.
-The mediator does not tell you what to do but provides a productive space for you to talk through the issues, helping to defuse potential conflicts.
+Divorce mediation can make a huge difference to the speed of your divorce.
+This is where a trained, neutral third party guides you through the issues you must resolve and helps you resolve them amicably.
+The mediator does not tell you what to do but provides a productive space to talk through the issues, helping defuse potential conflicts.

 Divorce mediation can cover a wide range of issues, such as the distribution of property, child arrangements, child support, spousal maintenance and pensions, among other areas.
 Lack of communication about these issues tends to slow divorces down.
 A mediator can help you and your spouse talk openly so you can reach an agreement in much less time.

-If you want to get divorced quickly and with as little stress as possible, contact us today.
-Our divorce solicitors can help you to apply for a divorce, resolve any financial and child arrangement issues and support you through any disagreements you have with your spouse.
+Contact us today if you want to get divorced quickly and with as little stress as possible.
+Our divorce solicitors can help you apply for a divorce, resolve any financial and child arrangement issues and support you through any disagreements with your spouse.
 We offer a free, no-obligation chat for all new clients.
 Please get in touch with our friendly team.

 Claire Andrews is a partner in the family department and specialises in divorce.
-Claire can advise on obtaining the best financial settlement for your needs and on children arrangements.
-Claire has particular experience in complex high net worth cases often involving a trust or inherited wealth element.
+Claire can advise on obtaining the best financial settlement for your needs and on child arrangements.
+Claire has particular experience in complex high-net-worth cases, often involving a trust or inherited wealth element.

 Speak to us about divorce or separation